thermseekr/esp-relay-8ch/README.md

 # ESP-relay-8ch

 ESP32 based board with 8x 24 VDC inputs and 8x 10A relay outputs.
-The actual relays used in the design are rated 16A, but the track capacity limits each output to a lower value of 10A.

 This board is designed to be driven by an Olimex ESP32-POE or ESP32-POE-ISO modules running Tasmota.